Ad Code

 Pickling and Unpickling tutorials in Python?

-Python provides a pickle module to implement picking features.
+Python provides the pickle module for serialization.

 import pickle